How to Say "If the queen goes to the lake, the queen can meet a friend" in Korean | -(으)면 Grammar

 Quick Answer: "If the queen goes to the lake, the queen can meet a friend" in Korean is "여왕이 호수에 가면, 친구를 만날 수 있어요." (yeowangi hosue gamyeon, chingureul mannal su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Want to express "If the queen goes to the lake, the queen can meet a friend" in Korean?
-Say "여왕이 호수에 가면, 친구를 만날 수 있어요.".
-The grammar point -(으)면 (A2) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+Struggling with how to say "If the queen goes to the lake, the queen can meet a friend" in Korean?
+Here is the natural way: "여왕이 호수에 가면, 친구를 만날 수 있어요.".
+We will unpack the -(으)면 grammar and show you exactly how it works.

 What does "If the queen goes to the lake, the queen can meet a friend" mean in Korean?

-The Korean sentence "여왕이 호수에 가면, 친구를 만날 수 있어요." translates to "If the queen goes to the lake, the queen can meet a friend." in English. "여왕이 호수에 가면, 친구를 만날 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "여왕이 호수에 가면, 친구를 만날 수 있어요." translates to "If the queen goes to the lake, the queen can meet a friend." in English.
+The phrase "여왕이 호수에 가면, 친구를 만날 수 있어요." translates as "if the queen goes to the lake, the queen can meet a friend".
+What makes it stand out is how Korean packages the entire idea: the subject comes first, the context follows, and the action wraps it up at the end.

 Pronunciation guide: yeowangi hosue gamyeon, chingureul mannal su iteoyo.